kaicataldo/discord-transcript-generator/README.md

 # discord-transcript-generator

-`discord-transcript-generator` is a command-line utility that generates a transcript for a given day from a Discord Channel.
+`discord-transcript-generator` is a command-line utility that generates a Markdown transcript for a given day from a Discord Channel.
 This was developed as a way to easily generate transcripts for [ESLint](https://eslint.org/) Technical Steering Committee meetings from Discord chat logs.

 ## Usage